-Our mission is for urban youth to explore Boston, inspire one another and engage their curiosity.
+Our Mission is for urban youth to explore Boston, inspire one another and engage their curiosity.

 We emphasize the natural process of play and creativity, drawing on a kid’s sense of wonder to discover their neighborhoods in new and different ways.
 A skilled staff leads the way, but kids take command of the explorations with their enthusiasm and imagination.

 At Boston Explorers, the city is our campground.
-In an interage, electronic-free setting, children make their own choices and have time to play and use their imaginations.
+In an inter-age, electronic-free setting, children make their own choices and have time to play and use their imaginations.
 In a world of often highly scripted and programmed play, at Boston Explorers we follow a child’s interests to help frame daily activities and explorations.
 Our goal is to inspire a sense of civic engagement, adventure and curiosity that will last a lifetime.

 We start and end the day at Base Camp (Rafael Hernandez School).
-When children arrive, counselors welcome them and take the child’s lead and participate in a variety of “it’s Your Choice” activities such as art, building, games and outside play, followed by a morning meeting that welcomes children and frames the activities for the day.
+When children arrive, counselors welcome them and take the child’s lead and participate in a variety of “Your Choice” activities such as art, building, games and outside play, followed by a morning meeting that welcomes children and frames the activities for the day.
 Unless there is a full-day exploration scheduled, children participate in a variety of hands-on and elective activities on site followed by afternoon excursions.
-The day ends with a closing circle back at base camp where Explorers debrief and share highlights of the day.
+The day ends with a closing circle back at Base Camp where Explorers debrief and share highlights of the day.
 Campers are well supervised throughout the day.
 We maintain a staff-to-camper ratio of 1:6.

 Boston Explorers is licensed by the City of Boston Board of Health and complies with all regulations and safety standards for MA Recreational Camps for Children.